amc9732/swen344project/README.md

 #Student Enrollment System#

-DEVELOPMENT
+##LOCAL DEVELOPMENT##

 Any changes made to the code will automatically update in your development environment.
+First install dependencies with

+`npm install && bower install`

-First install dependencies with `npm install`, then run the server with `gulp`, and navigate to `localhost:5000` to view the page.
+then run the server with `node ./bin/www`, and navigate to `localhost:3000` to view the page.

-The Anatomy of Node Project
+The Anatomy of our Node Project:

     Right now the root directory of our Node project should look something like this:

     app.js
     bin/
     node_modules/
     package.json
+    gulpfile.js
+    jasmine.json
     public/
     routes/
     views/

-    Let's go step by step and explain what each folder/file is:
+    gulpfile.js - This contains a set of tasks that can be run in order to do specific development tasks.
+Tasks include:
+        `gulp tests` - Run all .spec.js Jasmine files within the ./spec folder `gulp clean` - Simply deletes the ./dist/views folder using a `rm -rf` plugin The rest are commented in the source code for reference.

     app.js - This file is the launching point for our app.
 We use it to import all other server files including modules, configure routes, open database connections, and just about anything else we can think of.